What is the Niagara Folk Arts Multicultural Centre’s Youth Program?

 Join us on Facebook!

-We are pleased to announce that we will be offering Grade 9 and 10 newcomer students the opportunity to undertake The Duke of Edinburgh’s Award Scheme at the Niagara Folk Arts Multicultural Centre.
+We are pleased to announce that we will be offering high school aged newcomer students the opportunity to undertake The Duke of Edinburgh’s Award Scheme at the Niagara Folk Arts Multicultural Centre.
 The Duke of Edinburgh’s Award Scheme is highly regarded by employers and is achieved by completing a personal program of activities in four sections.
 These are: Volunteering, Physical Fitness, Skills Development, and an Expedition.
 Students will be required to complete all of these sections within a ten month period.
 Students will select their own

 activities so that their program consists of things that will really interest them.
 Along the way, they will pick up experiences, friends and talents that will stay with them for the rest of their life.